Titbits and News from the Mare Nostrum

 The First Female Investment Bank: The Nadītu Investors of Sippar

-These women represent one of the earliest documented examples of female financial independence in history.
-They controlled vast fortunes, bought and sold real estate, and arguably funded the maritime trade with Dilmun.
+This group of women constitutes one of the oldest recorded incidences of economic independence among women in history.
+They managed vast amounts of wealth, including purchasing and selling real estate, and perhaps even financing the sea trade with Dilmun.

-Sippar proper (Sippar-Yaḫrurum): The main city was located at the modern site of Tell Abu Habbah, home to the famous Ebabbar temple of the Sun God Shamash.
-The centre of this financial power was the Gagûm (literally "The Locked Place" or Cloister).
-This was a walled residential district attached to the Ebabbar Temple, where dwelt Shamash, the Sun God and Lord of Justice.
+Sippar proper (Sippar-Yaḫrurum): The principal city was located near the present-day Tell Abu Habbah, the site of the famous Ebabbar temple of the Sun God Shamash.
+The heart of this finance power was the Gagûm (meaning “The Locked Place” or Cloister).
+It was a walled residential area with the Ebabbar Temple, where resided the Sun God and Lord of Justice, Shamash.

-Sippar-Amnanum: Its sister city (or suburb), was located just 6 km to the northeast at the modern site of Tell ed-Der.
-It had a different patron deity, the goddess Annunitum (a warlike aspect of Ishtar).
+Sippar-Amnanum: Its sister city (or suburb), was a short 6 km to the northeast from the current Tell ed-Der.
+It had a different patron deity: the goddess Annunitum (who was a warlike form of the goddess Ishtar).

 Do you enjoy my articles?
 For your reading pleasure, this website does not carry third party ads.
 You could help me write more articles by buying me a cup of coffee.